tungli/F1420-exercises-for-python/README.md

 The problems are supposed to be:

 * Easy -- a 'template code' is provided in each problem.
-* Interesting
+* Interesting.
-* Without assumptions of prior knowledge
+* Without assumptions of prior knowledge (other than basic programming).

 ## Other places to practice Python